cas-bioinf/rboAnalyzer/readme.md

 #### BLAST on NCBI web

-If you used the BLAST using the NCBI web service agains one of preformated databased, you can donwload the whole databse or use a `genomes_from_blast` script for download.
+If you used the BLAST using the NCBI web service against one of preformatted databased, you can download the whole database or use a `genomes_from_blast` script for download.

 1. downloading whole database
 The latest databases are provided here [NCBI LATEST](ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST).
 Note that databases included in the BLAST database releases are not the latest ones.
 This code snippet can be used to obtain and update the database:
     ```shell
-    # cd to directory to which you want to donwload the database
+    # cd to directory to which you want to download the database

     # for the "nt" database
     wget -N ftp://ftp.ncbi.nih.gov/blast/db/cloud/LATEST/nt*